Óscar Sonejee: Club career

 Sonejee began his career as a youth player with his local side Sant Julià.
 His early performances for Andorra at youth level led to him being offered a trial with La Liga side Valencia after being spotted by one of the club's scouts.
 However, the trial was ultimately unsuccessful.
 He instead joined FC Andorra, an Andorran team that competes in the Spanish football league system.
 He featured eleven times for the club in the Segunda División B during the 1997–98 season as they suffered relegation.

 In 2008, Sonejee was approached over a potential move to his parents' homeland India, receiving offers from East Bengal and Churchill Brothers.
 He originally signed a deal with East Bengal but later decided to accept the offer from Goa-based Churchill Brothers as he believed the culture in the city was more European based and would be easier to acclimatise to and the club was closer to the home of his wife's parents.
 However, he later discovered that his original contract with East Bengal was still valid and both clubs claimed ownership.
 When Churchill attempted to register Sonejee, the All India Football Federation (AIFF) blocked the move as they had already received a registration request by East Bengal.
 The situation eventually led to Sonejee backing out of a move to India, having spent a month training with Churchill, and instead signing for Santa Coloma in his home nation.

-The most successful period of his career came during a four-year spell with FC Santa Coloma between 2008 and 2012 where he helped the side to win back-to-back Primera Divisió titles during the 2009–10 and 2010–11 seasons.
+The most successful period of his career came during a four-year spell with Santa Coloma between 2008 and 2012 where he helped the side to win back-to-back Primera Divisió titles during the 2009–10 and 2010–11 seasons.
 He also won two Copa Constitució titles in 2009 and 2012.

 After returning to his first team Sant Julià in 2015, Sonejee undertook his coaching badges alongside his playing career, obtaining a UEFA A and B Licence.
 He returned to Lusitanos the following year after being convinced by coach Raul Canete to postpone his retirement for another season.
 However, in January 2017, he officially announced his retirement from playing at the age of 40.